Academies/sca/day1/pset/reverse/README.md

 ## Background

-To solidify for strings and indexing, we're going to create a program that reverses a string.
+To solidify for loops, strings, and indexing, we're going to create a program that reverses a string.

 ## Your Mission
 Create a program called `reverse.py` that asks the user for a string.
 Then, use a for loop to go through each character of the string in reverse order and add each character to a new string.
 Then, print the contents of the new string.